Abdul-AA/Drug-Sentiment-Analysis/README.md

 ## Threats to Validity and Next Steps

-Currently, the insights might be biased as they are obtained from a single source.
+- Currently, the insights might be biased as they are obtained from a single source.
 Acquiring data from multiple sources would provide a more representative sample and, in turn, more robust insights.
+- Further investigation is recommended to understand the reasons behind the drastic increase in the proportion of negative sentiments over the years.

 ## Access the Dashboards
 You can interact with the dashboards using the following link: [Which Issues and Sentiments Dominate Birth Control Drug Discussions](https://public.tableau.com/views/WhichIssuesandSentimentsDominateBirthControlDrugDiscussions/Overview?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).